-Splash screens -- often known as opening screens or startup screens -- are a common feature of many mobile apps, appearing immediately after the user opens the app, but before it is fully functional.
-Regardless of how quickly an app loads, there are always several short tasks to be carried out before users can interact with it.
-A splash screen serves to smooth over those delays for what feels like a perfectly seamless experience.
+Splash screens—commonly known as opening screens or startup screens—are a popular feature of many mobile apps, appearing immediately after the user opens the app and before it is fully functional.
+Regardless of how quickly an app loads, any short delay can feel like a hiccup from the user perspective.
+A splash screen helps to smooth over those delays for what feels like a perfectly seamless experience.

-Although the primary purpose of an iOS or Android splash screen is to provide a smooth transition into the app while it’s booting up, there’s obviously a limit to how long users will be willing to wait.
-For this reason, it’s recommended that a splash screen animation lasts no longer than 2 or 3 seconds - no matter how impressive your intro video may be.
+Although the primary purpose of an iOS or Android splash screen is to provide a smooth transition into the app while it’s loading, there’s obviously a limit to how long users will wait.
+We recommend keeping a splash screen animation under 3 seconds to keep people from bouncing.

 Why app splash screens matter

 Similar to the splash pages that appear when first landing on some websites (or YouTube splash screens before videos), a splash screen is effectively a way of buying time while the full app loads.
 However, ideally, it should go much further than this, by also making a strong impact on UX.

 Simply put, first impressions count.
 A sleek, stylish, and seamless app splash screen will raise expectations(and likely also perceptions) of your app among users.
 This will help to reinforce the image of your app as a high quality, well-designed, and supremely usable bit of software.

 Get your splash screen right, and users will enjoy being greeted by it each time they load the app.
 Get it wrong, and they’ll see it as a waste of their precious time.

-The following are some best practices to adhere to when putting together an app splash screen.
+The following are some best practices to adhere to when making an app splash screen.
 Follow these guidelines and half the battle is already won.

 ● Keep the duration to under 3 seconds.